Immunsystem Anhängsel

 Remember to follow your food cravings when you are sick.
 Your body knows best what it needs then.
 Usually you will not want to eat anything that has a lot of iron in it like meat, or iron containing vitamins and minerals when you have a fever.
 Iron will help the growth of bacteria and could get you deathly ill if you take extra when you are sick.
 Ferr-p.
 D 6 is useful whenever by fever or inflammation.
 Two pills taken every 2-4 hours, as needed, is safer to use for your fevers than antipyretics like Tylenol or aspirin which have been associated with liver toxicity.

 There are also combination homeopathic medicines for the flu or grippe or simple fevers.
 These homeopathic combinations, have been used by Americans for over 100 years.
 Most often, they include Acon.
 Eupat-per.
 Bell.
-Sulph.
+Sulf.
 Bry.

 Boosting your immune system requires paying attention to your diet by eating five vegetables and fruits everyday, avoiding sugar.
 Foods like garlic and onions help your immunity.
 Garlic has been used for years to help the lungs get over bronchitis and colds.
 Try not to microwave your food.